SentryXSI/code-book-tao/tao/cms/readme.md

 #### Secure By Design / Secure By Default

-Content mangement systems with a secure document root.
+Content management systems with a secure document root.

 1. Airship CMS